ewanchukwilliam/InfrastructureSmartProxy/README.md

 # TODO:

-- [ ] test credentials and crud operations for user/ec2instance table
+- [x] test credentials and crud operations for user/ec2instance table
+- [x] create views for site visitors to interact with the containers basic

+- [ ] needs to be able to use ssh keys for authenticating containers
+- [ ] design CI/CD pipeline for deploying containers

 - [ ] create views for site visitors to interact with the containers
 - [ ] create a redis scheduled task to stop and terminate containers